KobyPierce/PiCollector/README-API.md

 # PiCollector API Documentation

 ## Overview
-The PiCollector API serves as the backend for the PiCollector platform, facilitating data collection, session management, and device configuration.
-Currently, the API provides mock data for frontend development and testing purposes.
+The PiCollector API serves as the backend for the PiCollector platform, enabling live data collection, session management, and device configuration.
+Recent updates include the integration of QR code-based steering angle tracking and cumulative rotation data, along with responsive endpoints for synchronized operation with the frontend.

 ---